 Week three focuses on the practical implementation of the WCAG 2.0 ‘A’ level of compliance, the relevant success criteria, and how to incorporate the guidelines into your daily work practices.

 This module focuses on implementing the success criteria of the WCAG 2.0 ‘AA’ level of compliance and the merits of striving for the highest level of accessibility, ‘AAA’ compliance.

 Although WCAG 2.0 receives the most attention, the W3C WAI also provides guidelines for authoring tools and user agents.
 Discover ATAG 2.0 and how these authoring tool guidelines can be useful to industry professionals who create or use authoring tools.

 6. Evaluation and future technologies

 The web is rapidly changing and new technologies bring with them significant implications for accessibility.
 In this module, students examine important trends such as the accessibility of mobile devices and the cloud, their potential for accessibility, and the way in which the emerging HTML 5 and WAI-ARIA standards will provide support.

-Dr Scott Hollier, Project Manager and W3C Advisory Committee Representative, Media Access Australia
+Dr Scott Hollier – Director, Digital Accessibility and W3C Advisory Committee Representative, Media Access Australia

 As someone who is legally blind, when Scott first attended university he had to get his text books read to him.
 He has since committed his professional life to improving access to the web for people with a disability.